-The present study was planned in the department of general pathology of the medical institute and included comparative evaluation of efficacy of bone marrow aspiration, imprint and biopsy in acute leukemia cases.
-We carried out bone marrow examination on 10 cases presenting with acute leukemia's.

-Written consent was obtained from all the patients after explaining in detail the entire research protocol.
+The present study was planned in the Department of Pathology, SMS Medical College & Hospital, Jaipur, Rajasthan (India) and included comparative evaluation of efficacy of bone marrow aspiration, imprint and biopsy in acute leukaemia cases.
+We carried out bone marrow examination on 10 cases presenting with acute leukaemia's.
+Ethical approval was taken from the institutional ethical committee and written consent was obtained from all the patients after explaining in detail the entire research protocol.
 We included only those cases in which bone marrow examination was done by using all the three methods of BMA, BMI and BMBx will be included in the study.
 A Salah's needle was used to aspirate material from bone marrow.
 Biopsy was done using a Jamshidi/Janus trephine needle.
-After routine processing and paraffin embedding thin sections were cut and stained with Haematoxylin and Eosin stain.
-After obtaining biopsy with a Jamshidi needle, the biopsy specimen were extruded through the hub of needle and then gently rolled across a glass slide to prepare imprint smears before it is placed in fixative.
+After routine processing and paraffin embedding thin sections were cut and stained with

+Haematoxylin and Eosin stain.
+After obtaining biopsy with a Jamshidi needle, the biopsy specimen was extruded through the hub of needle and then gently rolled across a glass slide to prepare imprint smears before it is placed in fixative.
 The touch preparations were allowed to dry and are stained in the same manner as films.

 We analyzed all the results by SPSS software.
-One way ANOVA was used for assessment of level of significance.
+One-way ANOVA was used for assessment of level of significance.
 P- value of less than 0.05 was taken as significant.

+Table 1: Age and gender distribution of cases

-Age Group (In Years) Male Female Total
+Age Group (In Years) Ма lale Female nale Total

 NO. % NO. % NO. %

 0 to 10 1 10 0 0 1 10

 11 to 30 1 10 0 0 1 10

 31 to 50 2 20 3 30 5 50

 51 and above 2 20 1 10 3 30

 Total 6 60 4 40 10 100